mahmud-sajib/Django-Ecommerce-API/README.md

 <h3 align="center">
-  An Ecommerce Store backend to sell products.
+  An Ecommerce Store Backend to Sell Products.
+It accepts Paypal/Stripe Payment.
 Built with Python/Django Rest Framework.
 </h3>

 ## Table of Contents